vuongducphuong/documentation/content/applications/general/users/manage_users.rst

 .. image:: manage_users/change-password.png
    :align: center
-   :alt: Change another user's password on Odoo
+   :alt: Change another user's password on Leansoft

 Enter a new password and confirm by clicking on *Change Password*.